 The basis of inbound marketing is that the best time to sell a product to a customer is when they have identified a problem and are actively searching for a solution.
-The Internet has over 4 billion users and is one of the most popular places to look for answers.
-Plus, 5 billion mobile users can seek answers at any time, no matter where they are.
+The internet has over 4.6 billion users and is one of the most popular places to look for answers.
+Plus, 4.3 billion mobile internet users can seek answers at any time, no matter where they are.

 Inbound marketing is effective because it sends the message that you are in possession of a solution to someone’s problem, helping lead those customers to you.
 Rather than shouting out a message in the traditional outbound marketing manner, inbound marketing avoids interrupting people by making solutions available to your customers so they can use it right when they need it.

 Recently, the concepts behind inbound marketing have changed to be customer-centric, placing them at the center of all marketing efforts.